SequAna-Ukon/VTK_CF/README.md

 Abdoallah, aka "Abdo," the current SequAna bioinformatician, will run the practical and be there to assist you.

 ## Computing setup
 You'll need access to a computer so you can finish this practical.
 While M739 does contain computers still you need to use your laptops.
-However, we also already set up an online cloud environment (Gitpod) for this practical but it has limited computing and storage resources.
+However, we also already set up an online cloud environment (Gitpod) for the first part of this practical but it has limited computing and storage resources.
+So, we will use SequAna's server for the second part.
 As such, it is strongly recommended that you bring a laptop with you to complete the practical.

 # Objectives